• Skip to primary navigation

 Just 3 tablespoons of raw sauerkraut is a lovely addition to any meal.
 It adds wonderful nutrients and probiotics.

-In addition, sauerkraut is a timeless topping to hot dogs and polish sausages, as well as in specialty soups.
+In addition, sauerkraut is a timeless topping to hot dogs, polish sausages, and specialty soups.

 How will you be enjoying homemade raw sauerkraut?
 Share in the comments below.